bsdphk/PHC/README.md

         Remove various binary files
         Remove hidden files
         Replace white-space in filenames with underscore
-        Use consistent capitaliztion of top level directories
+        Use consistent capitalization of top level directories

 Over time, commits will be made to make life easier for people who want to play around with the code, for instance by improving